Staying focused in a busy life is hard. This year I finished working my part time job at a supermarket to work full time making keepsakes.

 Here’s a quote from the 100 day goal website based on the example of having a sales goal to sell 10 handmade dresses…

 “Action is the stuff we do that directly works towards achieving our goal (eg going to the market to sell the dresses).
 Motion is the stuff that just keeps us busy (like making lots of dresses but not actually taking the Action to sell them!)
 We tend to do lots of motion thinking that it’s Action!”

 In essence from this list of microactions you set up a journal in which you plan to do a microaction each day, and you record your progress.
 By writing in your journal daily including writing your goal at the top of the page you are training your mind to stay focused on the goal.

 There is a Facebook group here, full of other people also striving for their goals who will provide you with support.
 You in turn can share your knowledge and experience to help them.
 With the combination of doing at least one microaction every day, the support group, and recording and tracking your progress you will be amazed at what you can achieve.

 The fantastic mentor Julia Bickerstaff sends out a pack at the beginning of the goal period containing printables to help your planning, and daily emails throughout the goal period to help keep you on track.
 The Facebook group is full of small business owners with a wide variety of goals and experience.
-From artists, and B&B owners, to Etsy shop owners and authors so there is tons of fabulous experience available for you to draw on and some great advice and suggestions if you want to ask a question.
+From artists, and B&B owners, to Etsy shop owners and authors.
+So there is tons of fabulous experience available for you to draw on, plus some great advice and suggestions if you want to ask a question.

 Lastly, why 100 days?